Home » Mechanical Engineering » 18 Different Types of Flanges and Their Applications [PDF]

 The flange can withstand high pressure and temperature, so they have different pressure and temperature ratings for different materials.
 In a piping application, the type of flange to be used depends largely on the strength requirements.

 Flanges come in many different shapes and sizes and are used in a wide range of industries around the world.
-With so many varieties and specifications, it may not be easy to identify which one is right for your need.
-Here is a simple guide to the most common and popular types of flanges and their uses.
+With so many varieties and specifications, it may not be easy to identify which one is right for your needs.

 Read Also: 16 Types of Measuring Tools and Their Application